 Shakepay isn’t really an exchange but more of an app which makes it the easiest option for Canadians to buy and sell bitcoin and Ethereum.
 There is no transactions or commission fees with Shakepay and like Newton they make money from the buy and sell spread.

-Use my referral and for a limited time get $30 in Bitcoin when you deposit and purchase $100 worth of Cryptocurrencies.
+Use my Shakepay referral to get $10 when you deposit or purchase $100 CAD of BTC or ETH.

 The vast majority of digital currencies held at Shakepay are stored offline in cold storage wallets.